logzio/logz-docs/_source/user-guide/distributed-tracing/visualize-traces.md

   - yberlinger
 ---

-Kibana is great for creating meaningful visualizations from log data, so why not use Kibana to visualize traces too?
+OpenSearch Dashboards is great for creating meaningful visualizations from log data, so why not use OpenSearch Dashboards to visualize traces too?

 ## Just a taste: Status code histogram